raceychan/lihil/README.md

 Lihil is

-- **Performant** lihil is super fast, 1-3x faster than other asgi frameworks in most benchmarks, event more with its own server. see [mini benchmark](docs/simple_bench.md)
+- **Performant**: lihil is fast, 50%-100% faster than ASGI frameworks offering similar funcitonalities, even more with its own server. see [benchmarks](https://github.com/raceychan/lhl_bench)

-- **Productive** ergonomic API with strong typing support and built-in solutions for common problems — along with beloved features like openapi docs generation — empowers users to build their apps swiftly without sacrificing extensibility.
+- **Productive**: ergonomic API with strong typing support and built-in solutions for common problems — along with beloved features like openapi docs generation — empowers users to build their apps swiftly without sacrificing extensibility.

-- **professional** Start small, move fast, achieve great, lihil follows industry standards (RFC9110, 9457, ...) and best practices (EDA, service choreography, etc) to deliver robust and scalable solutions.
+- **professional**: Start small, move fast, achieve great, lihil follows industry standards (RFC9110, 9457, ...) and best practices (EDA, service choreography, etc) to deliver robust and scalable solutions.

 ## Features